aljazkotnik/aerovisfusion/README.md

 Another consideration is the framerate, which is not always consistent.
 Therefore to be able to track particles in real time the time prescription method is more applicable.
 As mentioned above this also controls the speed at which the streamlet advances through the domain.
 By prescribing two timesteps the start and finish of the streamlet can be defined, which can allow the length of the streamlet to be better controlled.
 Discretisation still plays a role, as it determines the resolution.

 Streamlines in ParaView were created using the sphere seed geometry: ParaView selects n random intitial streamline positions within the sphere, and starts moving down and upstream of these points to find the lines.
-Because the streamlines all start relatively close together the streamlets also start together, and move through the domain togehter.
+Because the streamlines all start relatively close together the streamlets also start together, and move through the domain together.
 Although such a visualisation may be useful, to visualise the entire flow field with moving streamlines the streamlets need to be offset.

 Fade in, and fade out are controlled by controlling the indexing, dynamically changing the number of vertices to draw from 0 at the beginning to n, and vice versa.
 An alternate approach is to just find the start/end index based on the timestamps.
 Then the finding of the correct times handles the fade in and out effects.